ClickCease

 8 Of The Deadliest Causes of Tractor Trailer Accidents

 We all know that the trucking industry powers America.
 Without the U.S. trucking fleet, we would be faced with a drastic shortage of supplies being delivered to the American public.
 While the trucking industry is very important, the large numbers of heavy trucks do pose an increased risk for other drivers.
 Like everyone, truck drivers make mistakes too.
 But, when a driver makes a mistake in a heavy truck, those accidents can be deadly, as those crashes often involve fatalities.
-Here are 8 of the deadliest causes of tractor trailer accidents:
+Here are 8 of the deadliest causes of truck accidents, including semi truck accidents and tractor trailer accidents:

 Lane Changes

 It is hard to see a small car that is sitting in a truck driver’s blind spot.
-The CDL manual indicates that truck drivers should check their mirrors before changing lanes to make sure there’s enough room.
+The CDL manual indicates that truck drivers should check their mirrors before changing lanes to make sure there’s enough room for both the truck and any passenger vehicle.
 Then, check again after signalling to make sure no one has moved in their blind spots.
 Finally, truck drivers should check their mirrors right after starting the lane change to double-check that the path is clear.
+Improper lane changes are a common driver error that can lead to serious accidents.

 Crossing Traffic